zilishen/documentation/content/nms/installation/add-license.md

 ### Unlicensed Mode

-Without a license, you can still use the following features of NGINX Management Suite.
-The Scan feature is READ only.
-The defa

-#### NGINX Management Suite Platform
+The NGINX Management Suite features listed in the table below are available for use without a license.

 {{<bootstrap-table "table table-striped table-bordered">}}
 | User  | Feature                       | Description                                                                                     | Access |